dev-bhoomi/district-weather-app/README.md

 1. First, clone the project.
 2. Then, download the node_modules file.
-3. After that, run npm install my-project.
+3. Navigate to the project Directory
-4. Change directories to my-project.
+4. Install Dependencies
 5. Lastly, run npm start.

 Hope that helps!